-Farming tools – such as a tractor with a trailer as well as a pick-up truck and seeds – were organised by BioTropic in Europe and then shipped to West Africa.
+Farming tools – such as several tractors with trailers as well as a vehicles and seeds – were organised by BioTropic in Europe and then shipped to West Africa.
 Regular seminars and training courses on the topics of organic cultivation methods and certification rounded off the project.

 The official language of the Ivory Coast is French.
 Agricultural raw material exports such as cocoa and coffee have an important role in the country.
 The illiteracy rate is high despite the fact that primary school is compulsory.
 The government is consistently working on modernising the infrastructure which, in comparison to other African states, is already very good.

 Despite the revival and economic boost seen here, many people continue to live below the poverty line.

 The producer organisation has been BSCI-certified since the end of 2016.
 BSCI – these four letters stand for “Business Social Compliance Initiative” and encompass a code of conduct which was created by European business enterprises back in 2003.
 The aim of the code is to standardise and improve working and social practices in international trade – particularly in high-risk countries.
 The stringent requirements of the BSCI are based on international conventions, such as the United Nations’ Declaration of Human Rights and the International Labour Organization (ILO).

 Between 2015 and 2017, we implemented a second on-site PPP.
 The funding partner this time was the German Investment Corporation (DEG).

 The second PPP serves as an instrument to: